google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-03.markdown

 };
 {% endhighlight %}

-Next, let's add the start up code to check if the user has any subscribed cities and render those, or use the injected data.
+Next, let's add the startup code to check if the user has any subscribed cities and render those, or use the injected data.
 Add the following code to your `app.js`: